 Welcome to Spectra’s webinar Q&A roundup.
 In this blog series we will pick relevant questions from our recent webinars and publish the responses here.

-“Ransomware Prepared: Building a Storage Strategy to Withstand an Attack” webinar is a part of SpectraLIVE, Spectra’s virtual conference program.
+“Strategies for Managing the Growth of Machine-Generated Data in Life Sciences” webinar is a part of SpectraLIVE, Spectra’s virtual conference program.
 Watch it on demand here.